JvanKatwijk/eti-stuff/eti-cmdline/README.md

    not specifying the "-O" option also causes the output to be written to stdout.

+4. `-R filename`, for dumping the input to a file as mentioned above.
+This option only makes sense when dumping is configures.

 For use with one of the physical devices, one may set the following parameters

-4. `-B ("L_BAND"| "BAND III")` for selecting the band.
+5. `-B ("L_BAND"| "BAND III")` for selecting the band.
 Default BAND III is chosen.

-5. `-C channel`,  for selecting the channel to be set, e.g. 11C, default 11C is chosen
+6. `-C channel`,  for selecting the channel to be set, e.g. 11C, default 11C is chosen

+For use with rtlsdr based devices, one may use

-6. `-G number`, for setting the gain with the device, a number between 0 ..
+7. `-G number`, for setting the gain with the device, a number between 0 ..
 100, where 100 is the highest gain.

-7. `-Q`, for setting the autogain with the device (assuming the device supports autogain setting)
+8. `-Q`, for setting the autogain with the device (assuming the device supports autogain setting)

-8. `-R filename`, for dumping the input to a file as mentioned above.
-This option only makes sense when dmping is configures.
+9. `-P number`, for setting the ppm correction

+10. `-I number`, for setting the device index.

+For use with sdrplay devices, one may use

+7. `-G number`, for setting the if gain reduction, and

+8. `-L number`, for setting the LNA state, and

+9. `-Q', for setting the autogain

+10. `-P`, for setting the ppm correction

+For use with HACKrf devices, one may use

+7. `-L number`, for setting the lna gain, and

+8. `-V number`, for setting the vga gain

+9. `-P number`, for setting the ppm correction.

+For use with AIRSPY devices, one may usse

+7. `-G number` for setting the gain (combined gain setting, range 0..21)

+8. `-P number` for setting the ppm correction.

 For use with file input

-9. `-F filename`, the full pathname for the input file
+7. `-F filename`, the full pathname for the input file

-10. `-E`, is selected the file will be reread after reaching eof.
+8. `-E`, is selected the file will be reread after reaching eof.

 For use with rtl_tcp